GoogleFeud/ts-macros/README.md

 ### Macros inside macros

 Not recommended, but possible.
-The inner-macros don't have access to any previous arguments.
+The inner-macros don't have access to any previous arguments, and you can call the macros even outside the macro it's defined in.

 ```ts
 function $contains(value: number, ...possible: Array<number>) {